bchen428/FASTQ_CIF/README.md

 Some preprocessing to the FASTQ files are required.
 SEQFILE and COORDFILE are generated from the FASTQ files.
 SEQFILE contains only the sequences (lines numbered 4n+2) while COORDFILE contains only the descriptors (lines numbered 4n+1).
 This script assumes that where line number is represented by i, for sequence Si in SEQFILE (S1 ...
 Sn) that the coordinate containing descriptor Ci in COORDFILE (C1 ...
 Cn), Ci is the descriptor for Si.

 It should be fairly trivial to write some code to export lines 4n+1 and 4n+2 to separate files, but if necessary I may upload a quick snippet of code for that process.

+# summary.c

+./summary OUTFILE index

+Where OUTFILE is the output from the sequenceintensity script and the index is the same nucleotide index.

 # Testing